BY-LAWS OF THE

 3.07 Resignation: Except as otherwise required by law, any director may resign at any time by giving written notice to the Board or to the President or to the Secretary.
 Such resignation shall take effect at the time specified therein, and unless otherwise specified therein.
 No acceptance of such resignation shall be necessary to make it effective.

-3.08 Meetings of the Board: An annual meeting of the Board of Directors shall be held each year, directly after the annual meeting of the members at such time and place as shall be fixed by the Board of Directors for the transaction of such business as may properly come before the membership meeting.
+3.08 Meetings of the Board: An annual meeting of the Board of Directors shall be held each year, directly after the annual meeting of the members (General Assembly) at such time and place as shall be fixed by the Board of Directors for the transaction of such business as may properly come before the membership meeting.
+Minutes of the Annual Meeting of the Board and all meetings of the Board will be disseminated to the Executive Officers within 30 days of the meeting.

 3.08a.
 Quorum: Unless otherwise required by the Articles or Certificate of Incorporation, four (4) of the total number of directors shall constitute a quorum.